rust-lang/rfcs/text/0000-inline-asm.md

     - Floating-point status (`FPSR` register).
   - RISC-V
     - Floating-point exception flags in `fcsr` (`fflags`).
+- On x86, the direction flag (DF in `EFLAGS`) is clear on entry to an asm block and must be clear on exit.
+  - Behavior is undefined if the direction flag is set on exiting an asm block.
 - The requirement of restoring the stack pointer and non-output registers to their original value only applies when exiting an `asm!` block.
   - This means that `asm!` blocks that never return (even if not marked `noreturn`) don't need to preserve these registers.
   - When returning to a different `asm!` block than you entered (e.g. for context switching), these registers must contain the value they had upon entering the `asm!` block that you are *exiting*.